ductwork/ductwork.github.io/advanced/configuration.md

 ## `pipelines`

 This configuration value sets the pipelines to run for the `ductwork` process.
 Running a pipeline means running a "pipeline advancer" process and a "job worker" process that creates threads.
 For more information on the concurrency models of `ductwork` see the [Concurrency page]({% link advanced/concurrency.md %}).
 The value for this configuration can be a list of pipeline class names or a wildcard.
+There is no default value for this configuration; it must be specified.

 ```yaml
 default: &default